 Studying sociology with an emphasis on social welfare, combined with a minor in ethnic studies, gave me an academic understanding of systemic inequality, racism, sexism, so many other -isms, and how oppression impacts the most marginalized among us.

-Serving with AmeriCorps in East Palo Alto, a largely black and brown, chronically and intentionally underserved community, showed me the staggering, gut-wrenching reality of what I learned in college.
+Serving with AmeriCorps in East Palo Alto, a largely Black, Latinx, and Pacific Islander community that’s chronically and intentionally oppressed, showed me the staggering, gut-wrenching reality of what I learned in college.
 Hello, the privilege of not really seeing injustice until I was personally witnessing injustice – even thought East Palo Alto is less than 13 miles from where I grew up.

-Over a decade of working alongside mostly white service providers in nonprofits that served primarily black and brown youth taught me a lot about how power and privilege negatively impact those who are marginalized (youth, black and brown people, those living in poverty, etc.), even when those with dominant identities (adults, white people, service providers, etc.) have the best intentions.
+Over a decade of working alongside mostly white service providers in nonprofits that served primarily Black and Latinx youth taught me a lot about how power and privilege negatively impact those who are marginalized (youth, Black, Indigenous, and other people of color, those living in poverty, etc.), even when those with dominant identities (adults, white people, service providers, etc.) have the best intentions.

 Getting a master’s degree in Education, where I focused my studies on learning, diversity, and urban studies, gave me insight into how schools and community organizations both address and replicate oppression, individually and in tandem.

 Continued informal learning experiences have helped me expand on what I learned from the above experiences, deepening my analysis and understanding of how oppression works.
-Also a ton of personal reflection, wrestling, question-asking,
+Also a ton of personal reflection, wrestling, and question-asking.

-Some of the people I’m learning from and deeply admire are Jamie Utt, Michelle Gislason, Desiree Lynn Adaway, adrienne maree brown, Grace Lee Boggs, Ruth Bader Ginsburg, Ericka Hart, Rachel Cargle, Belma Gonzalez, Tangerine Jones, Leslie Brown, Fred Rogers, Hanne Blank, and Robin DiAngelo.
+Some of the people I’m learning from and deeply admire are: Jamie Utt, Michelle Gislason, Desiree Lynn Adaway, adrienne maree brown, Grace Lee Boggs, Ericka Hart, Ebony Donnley, Rachel Cargle, Belma Gonzalez, Tangerine Jones, Leslie Brown, Fred Rogers, Hanne Blank, and Robin DiAngelo.
 I’ve learned a great deal about navigating my internal landscape and self-fluency from Havi Bell.
 I’m grateful to Leela Sinha for helping me embrace my intensiveness, and to Danielle LaPorte for the concept of core desired feelings.
 Fabeku Fatunmise guides my understanding of both practical magic and running a coherent and ethical business.